zappee/portfolio-analyzer/README.md

 __The main operations that the `Remal Portfolio Analyzer` supports and the way of recall them is the following:__

-* Command to execute: `java -jar portfolio-analyzer.jar`
+* Command that shows the application help: `java -jar portfolio-analyzer.jar`
 * Result:
     ```
     Usage: java -jar portfolio-analyzer.jar [-hV] [coinbase | show | combine | price | portfolio]